Lamsn/Adventure-smash/README.txt

 ########################

-Nouvelle version : v2.0.0
+New version : v2.0.0
-Auteur : Toute l'équipe
+Authors : the whole team

 ########################

-Première version publique du jeu.
+First public version of the game